fhendric/Genomic-workflows-for-taxonomy/README.md

 License: CC-BY 4.0

 This repository is designed to help taxonomists seamlessly **integrate genomic data into their research on species identification, divergence, and speciation**.
 Our goal is to provide clear, step-by-step workflows that take you from raw sequencing reads all the way to advanced analyses of genome-wide patterns of species differentiation.
-The workflows are especially tailored for **complexes of closely related species**, including cryptic species and recent radiations, where subtle genetic differences are key.
+The workflows are especially tailored for **complexes of closely related species**, including cryptic species and recent radiations, where single gene analyses generally have provide insufficient taxonomic insight.

 Here, you’ll find guidance on:
 **- Preprocessing raw sequencing data** to ensure high-quality inputs